Did you know that the percentage of startup businesses that survived the past five years was estimated at:

 - Each sprint focuses on prioritizing specific tasks in the project

 - Every task is to be completed within the sprint period

 Related Read: Kanban vs. Scrum: Which to Use?

 Adaptive project management methodology does what it says: it adapts.

-Within adaptive project management, the very scope of the project can change with time, while the cost and time required to complete the project remain unchanged.
+In this, the very scope of the project can change with time, while the cost and time required to complete the project remain unchanged.
 Businesses usually opt for this style of project management to get the maximum value from any project.

-Startups often struggle with resources and project managers working with startups need to be realistic about what can be achieved with the team at hand.
+Project managers working with startups need to be realistic about what can be achieved with the team at hand.
 While getting additional resources is not always a possibility, optimizing these resources is possible.

 The ideal way to do so is by adopting a project management software for startups, such as ProProfs Project that implement one of the above project management methodologies.
 As a result, some of the resource issues can be mitigated.